Photo by Niles Singer (www.nilessinger.com)

 Sam Wu's music "abounds in delicate colours, wisps of sound and sylvan textures" (Gramophone).
 Many of his works center around extra-musical themes: architecture and urban planning, climate science, and the search for exoplanets that harbor life.

 From Melbourne, Australia, Sam holds degrees from Harvard, Juilliard, and Rice.
-He is currently on faculty at Whitman College, as their Visiting Assistant Professor in Theory and Composition.
+He is on faculty at Whitman College, as their Visiting Assistant Professor in Theory and Composition.
 Sam’s mentors include Anthony Brandt, Gabriela Lena Frank, and Tan Dun.